andreypostal/shared-wallet-dapp/README.md

 # Shared Wallet Dapp

 Just a fast first dapp to play with it and learn something, idk, it has a lot to improve but it was fun as a first contact project.
-I'm 100% sure that soon i will find some fancy solution for the tricks that i had to sometimes.
+I'm 100% sure that soon i will find some fancy solution for the tricks that i had to do sometimes.

 ![Shared Wallet Demo](img/show.gif)